Brenden Dillon: Washington Capitals

 Following the 2019–20 season, with the Sharks out of playoff contention and playing in the final season of his contract, Dillon was traded to the Washington Capitals in exchange for a 2020 second-round pick and a 2021 conditional third-round pick on February 18, 2020.
 Upon leaving the Sharks, Dillon ranked ninth in most games in Sharks history and seventh with the most penalty minutes in franchise history.
 Prior to the trade, Dillon spoke highly of San Jose and emphasized his wish to remain with the team.

 On October 6, 2020, Dillon opted to forgo free agency and signed a four-year, $15.6 million contract with the Capitals.

 Winnipeg Jets

 On July 26, 2021, Dillon was traded by the Capitals to the Winnipeg Jets in exchange for second-round picks in 2022 and 2023.
 Later, on December 17, 2021, in his first game against the Capitals since the trade, Dillon scored his first goal as a Winnipeg Jet against his former team.

 New Jersey Devils

 After three seasons with the Jets, on July 1, 2024, Dillon signed a three-year, $12 million contract with the New Jersey Devils.
+In his second season with New Jersey, Dillon played his 1,000th NHL game on December 1, 2025, becoming the 415th player to reach the mark.